-Alternative Energy Marketing & Project Mgmt (2-2) 3 Credits
+F.S Alternative Energy Marketing & Project Mgmt (2-2) 3 Credits

 This course provides an overview of various alternative energy marketing techniques and management responsibilities not related to the physical installation of systems.
 This course introduces students to the Photovoltaic (PV) Marketing industry in general and the overall concepts of alternative energy project management and economics.
-Topics covered in the course include authority having jurisdiction (AHJ) permitting, interconnection agreement completion. business and customer entrepreneurship, marketing ethics, financing, lead generation, customer service, and inventory management.
+Topics covered in the course include authority having jurisdiction permitting, interconnection agreement (AHJ) completion. entrepreneurship, marketing ethics, business and financing, lead generation, customer service, and customer inventorv management.
 Students will create personal sales presentation and participate in a live sales call to a potential customer.
 (Prerequisites: ENER 221 & ENER 222 or Permission of Instructor)